emrahcom/emrah-docs/applications/minikube.md

 ##### krew

-This is the package management pluging for `kubectl`.
+This is the package management plugin for `kubectl`.
 Install it as `user`:

 ```bash
 cd /tmp